Dr Annelieke Driessen

 As part of my PhD project in the Anthropology of Care Research Group at the University of Amsterdam I conducted ethnographic research in three residential care homes for people with dementia in the Netherlands.
-My thesis “A good life with dementia: Ethnographic Articulations of Everyday Life and Care in Dutch Nursing Homes” explores ways of living with dementia as they are crafted in everyday life and daily care practices on the ward, and pays particular attention to how good subject positions may be brought about.
-Access part of the thesis, and an English summary here.
+My thesis “A good life with dementia: Ethnographic Articulations of Everyday Life and Care in Dutch Nursing Homes” explores ways of living with dementia as they are crafted in everyday life and daily care practices on the dementia ward, and pays particular attention to how good subject positions are brought about.

 My publications include: